ms/buildtogether.tech/important/index.md

 ## Meetings

 The previous section explained how to be productive individually---what about being productive in a team?
-The most important thing is running meetings efficiently.
+The most important thing is running <span i="meetings">meetings</span> efficiently.
 The rules doing so are simple but rarely followed:

 Agree on the rules.
 :   Bridge and ping pong are both fun games, but you can't play both on the same